-Much like the rest of the coffee industry, Starbucks and its revenue have been seriously affected by COVID-19 and it shows in reports.
-The net income decreased by an astounding 81%, bringing the numbers down to $535.7 million.
+Much like the rest of the coffee and hospitality industry, Starbucks revenue has been seriously affected by COVID-19, and it shows in reports.
+Its 2020 annual revenue was $23.518 billion.
+A bit higher than its income in 2017 ($22.387 billion).

 (Daily Coffee News)

-11. Starbucks is opening new stores despite the coronavirus pandemic.
+12. Starbucks is opening 50 new stores in 2021 despite the coronavirus pandemic.

 In the first half of 2019, they were at 30,184 stores in total.
 This is a 7% greater Starbucks growth rate compared to 2018.
-It should be mentioned, however, that 94% of these new stores were outside of the United States.
+However, it should be mentioned that 94% of these new stores were outside of the United States.

 The remaining 14% were royalties, licensing, ingredients, serveware, etc.